osrf/mesh_to_sdf/README.md

 The generated model:

-* Uses the texture as both visual and collision
+* Uses the mesh as both visual and collision
 * Is static

 For example, your files could be located as follows: